boolean-uk/java-tdd-oop-bobs-bagels/ExtenstionDomainModel.md

 Bagel discount is priority over bagel + coffee discount.
 So if we have 5 bagels in basket and the user adds a bagel and coffee, the user will get 6 bagel discount rather than coffee and bagel discount.

+If basket has 6 bagels and 3 of them has filling, it will give a discount on the bagels and not the filling.
+The price will be bagel with discount + the filling.

 ## DiscountManager
 | Variable                                | Method                                                | Scenario                                                                                                                          | Outcome                                                                                                                                                                                                                           |
 |-----------------------------------------|-------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|